top of page

 New Voices in Opera

 Our newest initiative brings fresh operatic works to the Maryland Opera stage.
-The evening features a double bill of new works by composers with a connection to our performing community in the greater Baltimore area as well as a pre-show introduction to these stories and a post-show Q&A with the creative team.
+The evening features a double bill of new works by composers with a connection to our performing community in the greater Baltimore area as well as a mini recital with students from local universities.
+A pre-show introduction to these stories and a post-show Q&A with members of the creative team.
 We are thrilled to work with these talented creators to bring something brand new to our stage.

 PROGRAM